judasgutenberg/WebClipboard/readme.txt

 To use this, you will need to run the WebClipBoard.sql file on a MySQL server you control.

-Since there is no user admin functionality (for now), you will need to add your users from within MySQL by running something like this command in MySQL:
+Create new accounts from within the system so the passwords will be encrypted correctly.
+Otherwise you will need to encrypt the passwords using the PHP function crypt(YOUR_PASSWORD, $encryptionPassword) and then run this as follows from within MySQL by running something like this command in MySQL:

-INSERT INTO `user`(email, password, created) VALUES ('youremail.com', 'yourpassword', '2023-01-01');
+INSERT INTO `user`(email, password, created) VALUES ('youremail.com', 'your_encrypted_password', '2023-01-01');

 Then you will need to point to your database in a config.php file in the root with this structure: